Scriptor/pharen/reference.markdown

 {% endhighlight %}

 ### Lists ### {#lists}
 Pharen's lists are sequences of items.
 They are the equivalent of arrays in PHP without explicitly set keys.
-Lists can contain any data type as well as hold different data types at the same time.
+Lists can contain any data type.
 For example, lists of strings, numbers, or strings *and* numbers are all valid.
-Unlike PHP, lists can be directly created using square brackets instead of the `array` construct used in PHP.
-Here are some examples of directly creating lists in their raw form, list literals.
+Unlike PHP, lists are created using literals instead of the `array` construct.

 {% highlight clojure %}
 ; A list containing the numbers from one through 5